jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 # Company Of One
 ## 2023/11/08

 When I was a kid, I wrote an essay about how much I love small, local bakeries over large franchise chains like 'Paris Baguette'.
-This book has reignited my desire to seek greater meaning in my life - should I start my small yet high-quality business?
+This book has reignited my desire to seek greater meaning in my life - should I start my small and high-quality business?

 ### Growth is Overrated!
 > There's no such thing as perpetual growth.
 Yet that's what traditional business people crave.
 But what is growth meant to achieve?
 If Oxford University is so successful, then why isn't there a branch in Washington, D.C?
 If a symphony is successful with 120 musicians, why not even more so with 600?
 "To grow bigger" is not much of an effective business strategy at all.